Social entrepreneurship: History

 The terms social entrepreneur and social entrepreneurship were used first in the literature in 1953 by H. Bowen in his book Social Responsibilities of the Businessman.
 The terms came into widespread use in the 1980s and 1990s, promoted by Bill Drayton, Charles Leadbeater, and others.
 From the 1950s to the 1990s, the politician Michael Young was a leading promoter of social entrepreneurship and in the 1980s, he was described by Professor Daniel Bell at Harvard University as the "world's most successful entrepreneur of social enterprises".
 Young created more than sixty new organizations worldwide, including the School for Social Entrepreneurs (SSE) which exists in the UK, Australia, and Canada and which supports individuals to realize their potential and to establish, scale, and sustain, social enterprises and social businesses.
 Another notable British social entrepreneur is Andrew Mawson OBE, who was given a peerage in 2007 because of his urban regeneration work including the Bromley by Bow Centre in East London.
 Although the terms are relatively new, social entrepreneurs and social entrepreneurship may be found throughout history.
 A list of a few noteworthy people whose work exemplifies the modern definition of "social entrepreneurship" includes Florence Nightingale, founder of the first nursing school and developer of modern nursing practices; Robert Owen, founder of the cooperative movement; and Vinoba Bhave, founder of India's Land Gift Movement.
+Jacqueline Novogratz, Founder and CEO of Acumen, is a social impact leader transforming lives globally through Patient Capital and moral leadership and has contributed specifically towards the advancement of social enterprise to tackle problems of poverty in the Global South.
 During the nineteenth and twentieth centuries some of the most successful social entrepreneurs straddled the civic, governmental and business worlds.
 These pioneers promoted new ideas that were taken up by mainstream public services in welfare, schools and health care.